Buenaventura Valle Del Cauca Department, Colombia Travel Guide

 Vehicle rentals are not a common choice for travelers in Buenaventura due to local conditions and availability.
 Most major car rental companies are located at Alfonso Bonilla Aragón International Airport (CLO) in Cali.

-Standard Colombian driving laws apply (speed limits, seatbelts, no cell phone use while driving).
+Standard Colombian traffic laws are in effect (speed limits, seatbelts, no cell phone use while driving).

 Variable.
 Main roads can be congested and have potholes.
-Side streets can be in very poor condition.
+Side streets can be in extremely poor condition.

 Exercise caution on all roads.